-I don't know how trash is handled in your area, but for me, there is an extra fee to haul away large appliances.
+Depending on how trash is handled in your area, there could be an extra fee to haul away large appliances.
 And, of course, every landfill is close to overflowing with our broken and used things.
 So, why not be creative and put your old washer, dryer, iron, and ironing board to good use in a second life?

 An old, top-loading washer is a treasure trove of parts.
 So before you have it hauled away, disassemble the machine and look at each component with a creative eye.
 An added plus is if you have a child who is curious and mechanical, a great deal can be learned about how a washer works by taking one apart.